 4. Listing Applications Where Big Data can be applied

 We continue to see an expansion of sectors where this data technology is applied.
 It started with strongly computerized industries such as telecoms, but more classical industries are adopting it.
 To mention a few:

-- finance sector – banks (think of various money sending applications today, compared to paperwork used decades ago), online insurance possibilities
+- finance sector – banks (think of various money-sending applications today, compared to paperwork used decades ago), online insurance possibilities

 - healthcare and medical research – all those personal smart wearables are using cloud data.
-Research also benefits from computational power offered by distributed computing.
+Research also benefits from the computational power offered by distributed computing.

 Instead of a standard bullet point listing of those industries, use one of the diagram shapes:

 5. Explaining Big Data Business Opportunities and Foundations needed

 Big Data definitely is disrupting several markets.
 However, it needs a proper infrastructure foundation, too.
 To show both sides of the medal, you can use the following illustration:

 Then you can expand on each area.
 Here’s how you can show new products that can thrive thanks to those new technologies.
 We mention localization services, and emerging new mobile and social media apps, for example, but feel free to adapt the list to your case.